 Weren’t these laws struck down by the Supreme Court?

-The Supreme Court struck down two of Texas’s anti-abortion laws in 2016: a law requiring doctors who provide abortions to have admitting privileges at a local hospital, and a law requiring abortion clinics to make themselves into ambulatory surgical centers, which are basically mini-hospitals.
-The Court ruled that these laws had nothing to do with health or safety, and they only served to block access to abortion.
+The Supreme Court struck down two of Texas’ anti-abortion laws in 2016: a law requiring doctors who provide abortions to have admitting privileges at a local hospital, and a law requiring abortion clinics to make themselves into ambulatory surgical centers, which are basically mini-hospitals.
+The court ruled that these laws had nothing to do with health or safety, and they only served to block access to abortion.

-What other laws regulate abortion in Texas?
+To learn what other laws regulate abortion in Texas, click here.